Wooler: Gateway to the Cheviots

 Ingram and the Breamish Valley

-About three miles south of the upper Harthope Valley across the wilderness of Hedgehope Hill, Comb Fell and Great Standrop is another river, the River Breamish, but there are no road links or paths linking the two valleys across the wild hills.
+About three miles south of the upper Harthope Valley across the wilderness of Hedgehope Hill, Comb Fell and Great Standrop is another river, the River Breamish, but there are no road links or paths linking the two valleys across these wild hills.

 Here in the upper reaches of the Breamish we are in the wilds of the Cheviots in a watershed for local rivers and streams.
-To the west of here are the hills of Cushat Law and Bloodybush Edge and then nearby to the south is Kidland Forest where the River Alwin, a tributary of the River Coquet rises.
+To the west of here are the hills of Cushat Law and Bloodybush Edge and then nearby to the south west is Kidland Forest where the River Alwin, a tributary of the River Coquet rises.
 To the south the streams on Alnham Moor feed the neighbouring River Aln.
 The Aln valley runs parallel to the Breamish beyond the high hills a couple of miles to the south.

 Linhope Spout, a waterfall situated in a ‘hope’ or side valley of the Breamish is the most notable natural feature of the upper Breamish.
 Waterfalls are normally termed ‘linns’ in Northumberland so ‘Linhope’ means ‘side valley of the waterfall’ with the word ‘spout’ added as an additional descriptive term.